saucelabs/sauce-docs/docs/test-fairy/using-test-fairy/builds.md

 Tags are labels attached to builds for identification that provide additional searchable information.
 Tag text may contain spaces and more than one word.

-You can add tags to a build during upload using the Upload API, or edit them in the **Build Settings** menu.
+You can add tags to a build during upload using the Upload API or edit them in the **Build Settings** menu.
 They are searchable in the `Search` box at the top of the **Builds** page.

 ### Metadata

 Metadata is specific information about a build.
-It is defined when the build is uploaded via Upload API and cannot be changed after the build is uploaded.
+It is defined when the build is uploaded via Upload API and cannot be changed after it is uploaded.

-The format of the metadata is **metadata.key=value** (for example, `metadata.branch=master`).
+The metadata format is **metadata.key=value** (for example, `metadata.branch=master`).
 Only the value is searchable in the `Search` box at the top of the **Builds** table.

 ### Deleting Builds and Apps